 Singlet state is attributed to the appearance of a single spectral line.
 This occurs because all of the electrons are paired.
-Originally, the singlet state is referred to as a set of particles that had a net angular momentum of zero i.e. spin quantum number (s) = 0.
+Originally, the singlet state was referred to as a set of particles with a net angular momentum of zero i.e. spin quantum number (s) = 0.

 Triplet state, on the other hand, indicates the triple splitting of spectral lines.
 It happens due to the presence of two unpaired electrons.
 The spin quantum number (s) = 1, and the allowed values for the spin component are -1, 0, and +1.

 By absorbing radiation, an electron in a molecule (singlet ground state) is excited to a higher energy level (excited state).
 This new excited state can be singlet or triplet.

 In a singlet electronic state, all electron spins are paired.
 This means that the spin of the excited electron is still paired with its ground state counterpart; the two still have opposite spins as per the Pauli exclusion principle.
 Conversely, in a triplet electronic state, the spin of the excited electron is paired no more with that of the ground state electron; the two electrons now have the same spin instead of opposite and are parallel (in direction and the magnetic field created).

 The singlet (ground state) to triplet (excited state) electron transition is a forbidden one and has a lesser chance of happening if a molecule absorbs radiation.

 An example is that of carbenes.
 Carbenes can be singlet or triplet, depending on the electronic spins they possess.
 Triplet carbenes are paramagnetic with a total spin of 1 while the total spin of singlet carbenes is zero.
 Triplet carbenes are generally stable in the gaseous state while singlet carbenes occur more frequently in aqueous media.